BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_2__Interlude_Using_JQ.md

 0
 1.95
 ```
-If you want to be really fancy, you can put those elements in `{}`s to build a new JSON array, and name each of the individual elements.
-The following example shows this same look at `listunspent`, but with each object rebuilt as a new object, with all of the new key-values named with their old keys:
+That gets you the info you need to decide what UTXOs to spend, but it's not very pretty.
+If you want to be really fancy, you can put those elements in `{}`s to build a new JSON object and then name each of the individual elements in the object.
+The result should be much more intuitive and less prone to error (though obviously, less useful for dumping info straight into variables).
+The following example shows this same look at `listunspent`, but with each object rebuilt as a new JSON Object, with all of the new key-values named with their old keys:
 ```
 $ bitcoin-cli listunspent | jq -r '.[] | { txid: .txid, vout: .vout, amount: .amount }'
 {